Federal Felon in Possession of Body Armor Charges

 As can be seen from that portion of the US Code, a person convicted of a felony that is a crime of violence is generally prohibited from owning, buying, or possessing body armor.
 There are certain exceptions that allow such a prohibited person to possess body armor when it is necessary for work purposes, that need is properly documented, and the possession is limited to that which is necessary for work.

-See also Federal Arson Charges
+See also Federal Travel and Transportation for Criminal Sexual Activity Charges

 A violation of the Federal ban on violent felons possessing body armor is itself a felony, which carries up to 3 years in Federal prison under 18 U.S.C.
 924